meaganmb/VBA-challenge/README.md

 ## Solution

 I've upload the vba file which for some reason came out as a .bas file.
-If there's an error with that, look at vbascript.txt fiel which has the same vba code used to execute code for the homework.
+If there's an error with that, look at vbascript.txt file which has the same vba code used to execute code for the homework.